-This Japanese financier and former head of the Murakami Fund and self-proclaimed corporate raider became famous for loading up on shares in corporations and then forcing them to increase value for shareholders.
+Then there’s this Japanese financier and former head of the Murakami Fund and self-proclaimed corporate raider.
+He became famous for loading up on shares in corporations and then forcing them to increase value for shareholders.

 However, in 2006 he was arrested for suspected insider trading.

 The story?
 He bought a ton of shares of NBS after he got advance intel of a potential takeover.

 Murakami bought over $80 million worth of NBS shares, driving up the price and giving him a big profit, even though the takeover didn’t happen.